Diligently Pursuing Claims On Behalf Of Seriously Injured Children

 - Open and closed fractures

 - Growth plate injuries

 - Amusement park injuries

 We collaborate with a team of experts and medical specialists who can help to analyze your case and demonstrate the cause of the injury, trauma or death.
 Having an underlying comprehension of the complex medical issues in these cases gives us an edge when negotiating with insurance companies, or in the event that we take your case to trial.
 Our priority is to give you an appropriate valuation of your case to maximize a settlement or verdict to cover medical expenses, pain and suffering, future care needs and any additional losses you have suffered.

 Contact Our Firm

 All personal injury cases are taken on a contingency fee basis, so our clients do not pay a fee until the case is concluded by trial or settlement.
 If there is no recovery earned in your case, there is no obligation to ever pay fees or costs.
 There are strict time limitations that apply to personal injury claims, so if you have a claim, please call us today for a free, no-obligation consultation.
-You can reach our Tampa, Florida, child head injury attorney lawyer 24 hours a day, 7 days a week at 813-991-7775, or by email.
+You can reach our Tampa, Florida, child head injury attorney 24 hours a day, seven days a week at 813-991-7775 or by email.
 We offer weekend and evening appointments.
 We can come to you at your home or in the hospital.